ixofoundation/genesis/pandora-1/README.md

 	Committed state   module=state height=20 txs=0 appHash=3A6BB8049C10D0FB3C9C58A85B8FD840BBD28BDDCB8566621FEDFAB240C2FB5C
 	```
 9. If the above steps were done successfully, the node should be syncing through the whole Pandora-1 blockchain.
 Should you have any issues.
+10. Next steps:
+		1. Backing up the generated priv_validator_key.json, which is to be the validator's block/consensus signing key.
+		2. Obtaining the node's peer ID and IP for sharing with other node operators
+		3. Running the create-validator command